philipwalton/blog/_articles/css-architecture.md

 Interestingly, we don't usually make this oversight with other languages.
 A Rails developer isn't considered good just because his code works to spec.
 This is considered baseline.
 Of course it must work to spec; its merit is based on other things: Is the code readable?
 Is it easy to change or extend?
 Is it decoupled from other parts of the application?
 Will it scale?

 These questions are natural when assessing other parts of the code base, and CSS shouldn't be any different.
 Today's web applications are larger than ever, and a poorly thought-out CSS architecture can cripple development.
 It's time to evaluate CSS the same way we evaluate every other part of the application.
-It cannot be an afterthought or written off as merely the "designer's" problem.
+It cannot be an afterthought or written off as merely the *designer's* problem.

 ## The Goals of Good CSS Architecture